mind180/mind180/README.md

-### Hi there 👋
+Hard questions and issues:
-🤔 Hard questions and issues i'm interested in: what  the correct metrics of productivity?
+1. what the correct metrics of productivity?

 <!--
 **mind180/mind180** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.